 Understanding Self-Sabotaging Behaviors as Trauma

-You might be using self-sabotaging behaviors to help avoid more pain and protect you from future disappointments.
-This gripping, suffocating, and intangible fear of failure, pain, abandonment, inadequacy makes so much sense when we see it through the lens of trauma.
+You might be using self-sabotaging behaviors to help avoid more pain and protect yourself from future disappointments.
+This gripping, suffocating, and intangible fear of failure, pain, abandonment, and inadequacy makes so much sense when we see it through the lens of trauma.
 Self-sabotaging relationships can be an effective coping strategy.
 If you never get too close in a relationship, you will never get hurt.
-Yet, the outcome of self-sabotaging behaviors is often more painful when you use these behaviors to keep yourself away from the very person that you want to be close to.
+Yet, the outcome of self-sabotaging behaviors is often more painful when you use these behaviors to keep yourself away from the very person you want to be close to.

 Examples of Self-Sabotaging Behaviors in Relationships